 This sale-leaseback program is similar to a bridge loan in that you are able to access the value in your current home before it sells.
-But instead of shouldering high interest rates and origination fees, homeowners simply sell their homes and continue to live in them as a renter instead.
+But instead of shouldering high-interest rates and origination fees, homeowners simply sell their homes, convert their home equity to cash, and continue to live there as a renter instead.

 EasyKnock offers the market value of your home, but you can stay in your home for up to 12 months after the transaction.
 You’re able to start the process by submitting your information online.
 An EasyKnock representative will schedule a phone call, offer you an estimate for your property, and walk you through the application process.

-Next, you'll sign the purchase agreement, which is necessary before performing due diligence checks and signing the closing documents.
-That's when you can access your funds to use for your next home.
+Next, you’ll sign the purchase agreement, which is necessary before performing due diligence checks and signing the closing documents.
+That’s when you can convert your equity to the funds to use towards your next home.